migsc/cmdeagle/docs/README.md

 ... -->

-#### Validating Single Arguments and Flags
+#### Arguments and Flags

-uments to be named in order to better support arbitrary number of arguments.

-It's also worth noting that cmdeagle assumes that your arguments are positional, and that the order of your arguments in the configuration file determines their order in the command line.
+It's worth noting that cmdeagle assumes your arguments are positional, and that the order of your arguments in the configuration file determines their order in the command line.
+The flags you define do not have this behavior and can be defined in any order.

-##### `name`
+##### `name` key

-The name key is important for the CLI to identify your argument or flag.
-It's also what you will use to reference their values within in your scripts.
+Both arguments and flags must have a `name` key.
+The name key is important for the CLI to identify your argument or flag and it's also what you will use to reference their values within in your scripts.

 See [Using Environment Variables](#using-environment-variables) for more information on how to reference their values.

 In the future, we plan to relax the requirement for arguments to be named in order to better support arbitrary number of arguments.

-It's also worth noting that cmdeagle assumes that your arguments are positional, and that the order of your arguments in the configuration file determines their order in the command line.

 ##### `description` key